-As described in Notes 2 and 7 to the financial statements, the Company's consolidated In-Process Research & Development ("IPR&D") indefinite-lived intangible asset balance was approximately \$58 million as of December 31, 2022, related to both cytomegalovirus ("CMV") and glioblastoma ("GBM") programs.
+As described in Notes 2 and 8 to the financial statements, the Company's consolidated In-Process Research & Development ("IPR&D") indefinite-lived intangible asset balance was approximately \$36.5 million as of December 31, 2023, related to both cytomegalovirus ("CMV") and glioblastoma ("GBM") programs.
 The Company performs impairment testing of indefinite-lived intangible assets on August 31st each year, and tests indefinite-lived intangible assets for impairment between annual tests if events or circumstances indicate that the assets might be impaired.
 The impairment test compares the carrying amount of the IPR&D asset to its estimated fair value.
 If the carrying amounts exceeds the fair value of the asset, such excess is recorded as an impairment loss.
-There was no IPR&D impairment loss determined as a result of the Company's annual testing on August 31, 2022.
+During the year ended December 31, 2023, the Company identified triggering events that required interim impairment tests to be performed in addition to the annual test.
+As a result of these impairment tests the Company recorded impairment of \$22.6 million on its IPR&D assets.
 The fair value of the IPR&D assets included in the impairment test was determined using the income approach method and is considered Level 3 in the fair value hierarchy.
 Some of the more significant estimates and assumptions inherent in the estimate of the fair value of IRP&D assets include the amount and timing of costs to develop the IPR&D into viable products, the amount and timing of future cash inflows, the discount rate, and the probability of technical and regulatory success applied to the cash flows.
 The valuation of IPR&D assets was also identified as a critical accounting estimate by management.